k0staa/Code-Addict-Repos/flutter-spring-kotlin-web/flutter-gui/README.md

 ## Running project
 ### Running using Flutter installed on your OS.
 To run the project you should first install Flutter using [this](https://flutter.dev/docs/get-started/install) instructions.
-Then you need to choose `beta` verision of Flutter because Web is only available in beta:
+From Flutter version > 2.0 Web is available in stable but before that you need to choose `beta` version of Flutter because Web was only available in beta:
 ```
  flutter channel beta
  ```